 GSAS and HBS have been jointly offering PhD programs since 1916.
 In addition to Business Economics, GSAS and HBS collaborate on the programs in Business Administration, Organizational Behavior, and Health Policy (Management Track).

 Successful candidates for admission have strong records of academic performance in rigorous programs and exemplary GRE general test or GMAT scores, especially in the quantitative reasoning section.
 Applicants with bachelors degrees in the social sciences, engineering, sciences, as well as business are especially encouraged to apply.

 Adequate command of spoken and written English is required for admission.
-Non-native English speakers must take the TOEFL, unless they have obtained the equivalent of a US bachelor degree from an institution at which English is the language of instruction.
+Non-native English speakers must take the TOEFL or IELTS, unless they have obtained the equivalent of a US bachelor degree from an institution at which English is the language of instruction.
 The committee prefers scores of at least 100 on the Internet-based test (IBT) of the TOEFL or scores of at least 7.5 on the International English Language Testing System (IELTS).

 All PhD in Business Economics students receive a fellowship that includes tuition, health insurance fees, and a generous stipend for up to five years.
 Students must be making satisfactory progress to maintain eligibility for financial aid.